ravi-cheetiralaav/ghcp-bus-analyst-demo/DEMO_GUIDE_BA.md

 **Q: "How does this help with legacy code?"**
 A: Perfect for legacy code!
 BAs can quickly understand old systems and create documentation that was never written.

----

-## Success Metrics

-After implementing this workflow, Sarah can measure:
-- Time saved in code analysis (50-70% reduction)
-- Documentation completeness (90%+ coverage)
-- Stakeholder satisfaction with documentation quality
-- Reduced back-and-forth with developers for clarification
-- Faster onboarding for new team members

----

-*Demo Guide Version 1.0 - December 2025*